 Profitability Analysis

-To capture profitability levels of the different crops produced, the Profitability analysis was used through which a series of interacting parameters were computed.
+To capture profitability levels of the different crops produced, the profitability analysis was used through which a series of interacting parameters were computed.
 This in line with empirical literature justified by the fact that profitability analysis provides a systematic framework for considering all relevant costs and benefits associated with each crop level within the short run.
 This includes not only direct production costs (e.g., seeds, fertilizer, labor) but also indirect costs (e.g., opportunity cost of land, environmental impacts), and potential benefits beyond immediate revenue [49].
 In addition, it allows for the identification of crops with the highest potential returns per unit of input, optimizing resource use and maximizing overall farm income [50].

 All the variables were normalized and graded in per hectare of crop selected.
 This study adopted the Economic Farm Income (EFI), the Net Farm Income (NFI) and the Return on Investment (ROI) to evaluate the profit.
 The Net Farm Income derived from market gardening is explicitly stated following Okoth et al. [51] presented in equation 2:

 NFIi=GP-(TVC +TFC) With GP=TR-TVC and TVC=TC-TFC.
-Note that TR=PQ ………………………………………………………………………………………………………………...2
+Note that TR=PQ ………...2

 Where;